 Avoiding side effects

-To finish things off, it's a good habit to back up your input files prior to combining them.PDF Extra always keeps the input files intact and never overwrites them.
-However, as we saw in the macOS example, we can’t say the same of all other software.
+To finish things off, it's a good habit to back up your input files before combining them.
+To make your life easier, PDF Extra always keeps the input files intact and never overwrites them.
+However, as we saw in the macOS example, we can’t say the same for all other software, so be very careful!